Minouche Barelli

-In 1967 she represented Monaco in the Eurovision Song Contest in Vienna with the song Boum-Badaboum, written by Serge Gainsbourg, and conducted on the night by her father.
-Barelli was the only artist participating for Monaco in the Eurovision who ever lived in Monaco or had Monegasque citizenship, although she received this first 35 years after her participation.
+She represented Monaco in the Eurovision Song Contest 1967 with the song "Boum-Badaboum", written by Serge Gainsbourg, and conducted on the night by her father.
+Barelli was the only artist participating for Monaco in Eurovision who ever lived in Monaco or had Monegasque citizenship, although she received this first 35 years after her participation.
 The song finished in fifth place of 17 entries.

 In 1980 Barelli took part in the selection process for the French Eurovision entry with the song "Viens dans ma farandole", which only finished sixth in the second semi-final.

 Barelli, a long-time announcer for Radio Montmartre, took out Monegasque citizenship in 2002, and died in the principality on 20 February 2004 at the age of 56.